Each OpenForms user has a role that determines what they can do. There are five possible roles:

 If you want to change your role, contact an admin within your organization.
 Admins can change the roles of other users at any time.
 For more information, check out Manage users.

 Your main task as an author is to build great forms.
 Here are some places for you to start:

 Your task as a reporter is to process the responses you get to your forms.
 Get some pointers:

 Your main task as a reviewer is to process steps in a response workflow.
 Here's everything you need to know:

 Admins can do everything authors and reporters can do and more.
 You can find most of your admin tasks by going to Admin from the main menu.
 One of your main tasks is user management, which you can read more about here, but there are lots of others things you can do.
 Here are just a few:

 Account owner resources

-Your main task as an account owner is controlling your organization’s OpenForms subscription.
+Your main task as an account owner is controlling your organization’s OpenForms plan.
 Here are some things you might want to do as an account owner:

 If your organization uses the Azure AD connector to manage users, you'll also be responsible for assigning OpenForms roles to staff members in Azure AD user groups.